JohnnyGOX17/john-gentile-website/kb/lifestyle/getting_things_done.md

   + At the same time, don't fall victim to starting things but never finishing them; "Stop starting and start finishing".
   + Time flies; the longer you push something off, the time it will take to complete will grow exponentially.
   + Those who dare, win.
+  + Sometimes you have to stop sharpening the saw and just start cutting shit.
 * Control your control-ables, and don't worry about things out of your control.
   + Happiness is a mindset, not an achievement or place.
   + Don't put-off happiness till a future goal or milestone is reached.
 Live in the now.
 [Enjoy the journey, not just the end state](https://www.cs.utexas.edu/users/dahlin/bookshelf/hamming.html).